HISTORY AND MISSION

 Bovine Leukemia Virus

 Faculty and students from MSU’s College of Veterinary Medicine are researching multiple aspects of Bovine Leukemia Virus (BLV), including effects on dairy herds and methods to eliminate the virus.
 BLV causes enzootic bovine leucosis, which is characterized by an abnormally large number of lymphocytes and can lead to malignant lymphoma.
 The research efforts occurring at the Kellogg Farm are led by Dr. Paul Bartlett and Vickie Ruggiero More information can be found on the BLV website.
+Check out a recent article written for Hoard’s Dairyman about this research.

 RESEARCH PROGRAMS & SITES